AP VoteCast: North Carolina voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden had an advantage over Trump among voters under 45, while Biden was about tied with Trump among older voters.
+In the race for president, Biden had an edge over Trump among voters under 45, but Trump led Biden among older voters.

 John Ruhl, 83, of Asheville said he voted for Trump because the president is a problem-solver who “had done as well as anybody would have done” in addressing the coronavirus pandemic.